 Siquijor is a small island located in the Central Visayas.
 Divers can explore several dive sites around Siquijor, which are home to colorful coral gardens and an abundance of marine species.
 Other popular dive sites include Cangmunag Marine Sanctuary, where divers can explore unique underwater rock formations and swim-throughs, and Paliton Wall, where divers can experience a deep wall dive with an abundance of colorful reef fish and macro species.
 The island’s stunning underwater landscapes, teeming with diverse marine life, make Siquijor a must-visit dive spot in the Philippines in August.
 Also, Siquijor Island’s geographical location leaves it unaffected by the monsoon season.

-Anilao and Batangas are located in the center of the archipelago, and divers can explore several dive sites around the area.
+Anilao is located in the center of the archipelago, and divers can explore several dive sites around the area.
 These include:

-1. Cathedral Rock – A known dive site that is famous for its dramatic, underwater rock formations and large schools of fish.
+1. Cathedral Rock – A dive site famous for its dramatic, underwater rock formations and large schools of fish.

 2. Secret Bay – This dive site is home to rare and unusual critters, such as sea slugs, octopuses, and seahorses.